-As of September 30, 2020 Actual o Forma .djusted(1) (in thousands, except share and per share data) share Cash and cash equivalents \$ 5,267 \$ 20,947 Current portion of convertible notes \$65,920 \$ 11,704 Convertible notes, less current portion, net 4,238 Derivative and warrant liability 184 184 Stockholders' deficit: Preferred stock: Series A convertible preferred stock, \$0.0001 par value, 9,578 shares authorized, 9,577 shares issued and no shares outstanding, actual and pro forma Series B-1 convertible preferred stock, \$0.0001 par value, 1,576 shares authorized, 1,576 shares issued and no shares outstanding, actual and pro forma Series B-2 convertible preferred stock, \$0.0001 par value, 27,000 shares authorized, no shares issued or outstanding actual; 26,366 shares authorized, issued and outstanding, pro forma 0 Undesignated preferred stock, \$0.0001 par value, 9,961,846 shares authorized, no shares issued or outstanding, actual or pro forma
+As of September 30, 2020 A -41 D F Pro Forma Actual Pro Forma (in thousands, except and per share dat Cash and cash equivalents \$ 5,267 \$ \$ Current portion of convertible notes \$65,920 \$ \$ Convertible notes, less current portion, net Derivative and warrant liability 184 Stockholders' deficit: Preferred stock: Series A convertible preferred stock, \$0.0001 par value, 9,578 shares authorized, 9,577 shares issued and no shares outstanding, actual, pro forma and pro forma as adjusted Series B-1 convertible preferred stock, \$0.0001 par value, 1,576 shares authorized, 1,576 shares issued and no shares outstanding, actual, pro forma and pro forma as adjusted Series B-2 convertible preferred stock, \$0.0001 par value, 27,000 shares authorized, no shares issued or outstanding, actual, pro forma and pro forma as adjusted New Series convertible preferred stock, \$0.0001 par value, no shares authorized, issued or outstanding, actual; shares authorized, issued and outstanding, pro forma and pro forma as adjusted

-As of Septer nber 30, 2020
+As of September 30, 2020

+Actual Pro Forma Pro Forma As Adjusted(1)

-Actual As Adjusted(1 (in thousands, except share and per share data)
+(in thousands, except share and per share data)

+Undesignated preferred stock, \$0.0001 par value, 9,961,846

+shares authorized, no shares issued or outstanding, actual;

+shares authorized, no shares issued or outstanding,

+pro forma and pro forma as adjusted

-Common stock, \$0.0001 par value, 250,000,000 shares authorized, 72,514,304 shares issued and outstanding, actual; 119,505,825 shares issued and ,
+Common stock, \$0.0001 par value, 250,000,000 shares authorized,

+72,514,304 shares issued and outstanding, actual;

-outstanding, pro forma 7 12
+shares issued and outstanding, pro forma and pro forma as

+adjusted 7

-Additional paid-in capital 191,284 258,959
+Additional paid-in capital 191,284

-Accumulated deficit (253,618) (254,684)
+Accumulated deficit (253,618)

-Total stockholders' (deficit) equity (62,327) 4,287
+Total stockholders' deficit (62,327)

-Total capitalization \$ 3,777 \$ 20,413
+Total capitalization \$ 3,777 \$ \$

-(1) The pro forma as adjusted information is illustrative only, and our capitalization following the completion of this offering will depend on the actual public offering price of our securities and other final terms of the offering.
-Each \$1.00 increase or decrease in the assumed public offering price of \$0.9789 per share and accompanying warrant, the last reported sale price of our common stock on the OTCQB on December 17, 2020, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, would increase or decrease our pro forma as adjusted amount of each of cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by \$44.2 million, assuming that the number of shares, warrants and pre-funded warrants offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase or decrease of 100,000 in the number of shares of our common stock (or shares of our common stock underlying pre-funded warrants) and accompanying warrants offered by us, as set forth on the cover page of this prospectus, would increase or decrease our pro forma as adjusted amount of each of cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by \$0.1 million, assuming no change in the assumed public offering price per share of common stock and accompanying warrant and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The pro forma as adjusted information is illustrative only, and our capitalization following the completion of this offering will depend on the actual public offering price of our securities and other final terms of the offering.
+Each \$1.00 increase or decrease in the assumed public offering price of \$ per share and accompanying warrant, the last reported sale price of our common stock on the OTCQB on , 2020, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, would increase or decrease our pro forma as adjusted amount of each of cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by \$ million, assuming that the number of shares, warrants and pre-funded warrants offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of 100,000 in the number of shares of our common stock (or shares of our common stock underlying pre-funded warrants) and accompanying warrants offered by us, as set forth on the cover page of this prospectus, would increase or decrease our pro forma as adjusted amount of each of cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by \$ million, assuming no change in the assumed public offering price per share of common stock and accompanying warrant and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.